Celebrate Together, Wherever You Are

 Like floral displays, gift boxes are most appealing when they contain an odd number of items.
 Our brains naturally look for patterns, and an odd number of items forces our eyes to move around more and makes for a more stimulating visual experience.
 (Interesting aside: even numbers of flowers are generally only used for bouquets for sad occasions.)2.
 Always include a non-consumable item in your gifts of food & wine

-According to the Business Gift Strategy Report, adding a consumable item to a gourmet gift basket increases its memorability by 30%.
+According to the Business Gift Strategy Report, adding a non-consumable item to a gourmet gift basket increases its memorability by 30%.
 That makes sense, because it serves as a permanent reminder of your gift long after the perishables have been consumed.
 So when choosing gourmet holiday gifts to send to friends or loved ones, consider adding a related item such as a tray, bowl, tea towel or wine opener, depending on the theme of your gourmet gift.3.
 Add a “sprinkle”

 Adding a dash of the unexpected will help your holiday gift stand out.
 Include a small favor or trinket that fits with the theme of your gift - and don’t be afraid to have fun with it.
 A little whimsy shouldn’t cost much but can go a long way.
 For example:

-- And you can never go wrong with chocolate.
-My favorite are these gray and smoke salt caramels from Seattle confectioner Fran Bigelow.
+- You can never go wrong with chocolate.
+One of our favorites are these Holiday Gray & Smoked Salt Caramels from Seattle confectioner Fran Bigelow.

-The one thing I’m absolutely certain of after years in the gift giving business is that the most memorable gifts always have stories.
+The one thing we're absolutely certain of after years in the gift giving business is that the most memorable gifts always have stories.
 Your recipient will form a more lasting connection with your gift if you give them an interesting story to pass along to others.
-(Believe me, I’ve heard hundreds of them!)
+(Believe us, we’ve heard hundreds of them!)

 The story costs nothing, and every great gift has one if you know where to look.

 - Does your gift introduce the recipient to an up-and-coming artisan or entrepreneur they may not have heard of, but you know they’d love?